 Cost of hiring an app developer depending on their location

-We’ve decided to consider different locations of app developers all over the world so that you notice the differences caused by the country’s level of development and average salaries.
+We’ve decided to consider different locations all over the world so that you notice the differences caused by the country’s level of development and average salaries.

 In fact, they don’t.
-An average hourly rate of a US developer is about 25.31 USD.
-So if you decide to hire an in-house specialist, be ready to dip into your pocket: the yearly salary ranges between 79,138 USD and 133,688 USD depending on the factors we’ll talk about later.
-And the complete sum you’ll have to pay to one in-house app developer will be higher as you should not forget about paid leave, retirement and savings fund payments, taxes, and compensations.
+An average salary of a US mobile app developer is about $99,840.
+While it may vary between the states from $115,013 in California to $84,722 in Texas.
+So if you decide to hire an in-house specialist, be ready to dip into your pocket.
+Do not not forget about paid leave, retirement and savings fund payments, taxes, and compensations.

 North America can’t “boast” of low salaries to highly qualified specialists, and Canada is no exception.
-After the USA, Canada is one of the most generous countries, with more than 65k CAD (51k USD) of the average salary of a mobile app developer.
-At hourly rates, the average amount makes a bit more than 22 CAD (17 USD) per hour.
+After the USA, Canada is one of the most generous countries, with $84,741 of the average base salary of a mobile developer according to Indeed.
+At hourly rates, the average amount makes a bit more than $30.21 per hour.
 Still not on the cheap side, right?

-Let’s leave North America now and check what’s going on in the sphere of app developer salaries in other corners of the world.
-In Australia, it ranges from 56k AUD (39k USD) up to 105k AUD (74k USD).
-Speaking about an hourly rate, it’s about 31 AUD (22 USD) per hour.
+Let’s leave North America now and check what’s going on in the sphere of developer salaries in other corners of the world.
+In Australia, it amounts on average $124,743.
+Speaking about an hourly rate, it’s about $52.55 per hour.

-As we’ve stated before, the location of an app developer is an important but not the only factor affecting their salaries.
+As we’ve stated before, the location is an important but not the only factor affecting their salaries.
 The gap between the lowest and the highest possible salary can be wide, as you may have already noticed; in fact, it can be even bigger in real life in the case of big companies.

-Of course, the languages and the technologies used by app developers can’t but influence their market value.
+Of course, the languages and the technologies used by programmers can’t but influence their market value.
 The more modern, complicated, and widely-used these elements are, the more you’ll have to pay your potential employee.

-As you can see, the difference can be rather significant – an annual salary from $38,000 to $95,000 can be paid to people with the same level of experience, living in the same country, but building apps in different languages.
+As you can see, the difference can be rather significant – an annual salary may vary from $32,986 to $95,000 for people with the same level of experience, living in the same country, but building apps in different languages.

 You may have noticed before that people with similar backgrounds who occupy similar positions can get very different salaries.
 Why does it happen?
-Now, we’re coming to another equally important factor — an app developer’s skills.
-There are some hard skills that are different for iOS and Android app developers and soft skills that might be the same for both types of developers.
+Now, we’re coming to another equally important factor – skills.
+There are some hard skills that are different for iOS and Android programmers and soft skills that might be the same for any coder.

 For an iOS developer, the hard skills their salary will depend upon include: